 Bike Rack Information

-- Every COAST bus is equipped with a bike rack capable of carrying two or three standard bicycles.
+- Most COAST buses are equipped with a bike rack capable of carrying two or three standard bicycles.

 - Bikes with unusually fat tires do not fit on the bike rack.